yonas-jemberu-kebede/chapa-laravel-integration-using-GuzzleHttpRequest/README.md

-Chapa Integration in Laravel Web Application
+🌐 Chapa Integration in Laravel Web Application
-This guide will walk you through the steps required to integrate Chapa, an Ethiopian online payment gateway, into your Laravel web application.
+Welcome to the step-by-step guide for integrating Chapa, the Ethiopian online payment gateway, into your Laravel web application.
+Follow the instructions below to set up secure and seamless payment processing for your users.

+📋 Table of Contents
+Create a Chapa Account
+Add Chapa Secret Key and Base URI to .env
+Fetch Keys from .env in Configuration
+Define Chapa Logic in a Service Class
+Handle User Requests in a Controller
+Create a Payment Form View
+Define Routes
+Handling the Response
-1. Create a Chapa Account
+1. ✨ Create a Chapa Account
-Visit the Chapa website.
+A.Visit the Chapa Website: Start by heading over to Chapa’s official website.
-Click on "Create Account."
-Fill in your details, including first name, last name, email address, and other required information.
+B.Create an Account: Click on "Create Account" and provide your details, including first name, last name, email address, and more.
+Access API Settings:
-After creating your account, log in to your Chapa dashboard.
+->Log in to your account.
-Click on your name in the top-right corner to reveal a dropdown menu.
+->Click on your name in the top-right corner and select "Settings" from the dropdown menu.
-Select "Settings."
-In the settings board, click on "API."
-Copy your "Secret Key" from the API section.
+->Navigate to the "API" tab and copy your Secret Key.
-2. Add Chapa Secret Key and Base URI to .env File
+2. 🔑 Add Chapa Secret Key and Base URI to .env
-The Chapa secret key and base URI are crucial for making authorized API requests to Chapa.

-Chapa Secret Key: This key is provided by Chapa and is used for authorization, ensuring that the request comes from the authorized user.
+Next, you need to store your Chapa credentials in the .env file:

+Chapa Secret Key
+* Description: A unique key provided by Chapa to authorize API requests.
+Usage: Ensures that requests are made by an authorized user.
+Base URI
-Base URI: The base URI is the web address that serves as an endpoint for Chapa's payment gateway API.
-Without this URI, you can't send any requests to Chapa.
+* Description: The web address that serves as the endpoint for Chapa's payment gateway API.
-Example of Adding to .env File: env
-Copy code
+* Usage: Directs where the API requests should be sent.
+Add to .env:
+env

 CHAPA_SECRET_KEY=your_chapa_secret_key_here
 CHAPA_BASE_URI=https://api.chapa.co/v1

-3. Fetching Keys from .env in Configuration
+3. 🔧 Fetch Keys from .env in Configuration
-To access the Chapa keys defined in the .env file, create a configuration file at config/chapa.php:
+To access the Chapa credentials from anywhere in your application, configure them in config/chapa.php:

 php
-Copy code

 <?php

 return [
     'secret_key' => env('CHAPA_SECRET_KEY'),
     'base_uri' => env('CHAPA_BASE_URI'),
 ];

-4. Define Chapa Logic in a Service Class
+4. ⚙️ Define Chapa Logic in a Service Class
-To handle Chapa-related operations, you'll create a service class:
+Let's encapsulate all Chapa-related operations within a dedicated service class:

+Steps:
-Create a Services directory inside the app directory.
+A.Create a Services Directory: Inside the app directory.
-Inside the Services directory, create a file named ChapaService.php.
-Define the logic for making requests to Chapa's API, such as payment initialization.
+B.Create ChapaService.php: In the Services directory.
+C. Define Logic: Implement methods for interacting with Chapa’s API.
 Example ChapaService.php:
 php
-Copy code

 <?php

 namespace App\Services;